renpy/renpy/sphinx/source/text.rst

     The value of on the right side of the equals is expected to be a floating point number.

-To get the availabe instances and axes of a font, use the :func:`renpy.variable_font_info` function.
+To get the available instances and axes of a font, use the :func:`renpy.variable_font_info` function.
 This function is intended to be called from the console.
 To access it, hit shift+O to open the console, and then type::